Audience Connections: Settings

 Community campaigns include events—from small health education sessions to community-wide holidays—to reach large, diverse groups of people and build credibility and awareness for PrEP within the community.
-These should be paired with other strategies in order to engage potential PrEP users, as it can be difficult to address individuals’ concerns.
+These should be paired with other strategies to engage potential PrEP users, as it can be difficult to address individuals’ concerns.

 What are the best ways to engage the target population across a district or province?

 As audiences across sub-Saharan Africa increasingly have access to social media and online content, campaigns may also disseminate audio and video (such as podcasts, video clips, or other digital content) through these channels.
-Videos in particular have been shown to engage key populations such as adolescent girls and young women: relatable characters can break down barriers to PrEP use by presenting a positive angle that is destigmatizing and addresses concerns in a friendly way.18.
-Social media can be used to share these informative and engaging tools.
+Videos in particular have been shown to engage key populations such as adolescent girls and young women.
+Relatable characters in the videos can break down barriers to PrEP use by presenting a positive angle that is destigmatizing and addresses concerns in a friendly way.
+8 Social media can be used to share these informative and engaging tools.